The Routledge Companion to Design Research

 Biography

-Paul A. Rodgers is Professor of Design, Manufacturing and Engineering Management at Strathclyde University, UK.
-He holds undergraduate and postgraduate degrees in Design from Middlesex University and a PhD in Product Design Assessment from the University of Westminster.
-His research explores the discipline of design and how disruptive design interventions can enact positive change in health and social care and elsewhere.
+Paul A. Rodgers is Professor of Design in the Department of Design, Manufacturing and Engineering Management at the University of Strathclyde, Glasgow, UK.
+He holds undergraduate and postgraduate degrees in Design from Middlesex University and a PhD in Product Design from the University of Westminster, London.
+His research interests explore the discipline of design and how disruptive design interventions can enact positive change in health and social care and elsewhere.
+From 2017 to 2021, he held the post of the Arts and Humanities Research Council (AHRC) Priority Area Leadership Fellowship in Design in the UK.